Track of the Cat (film)

 Track of the Cat is a 1954 American Western film directed by William A. Wellman and starring Robert Mitchum, Teresa Wright and Diana Lynn.
 The film is based on a 1949 adventure novel of the same name by Walter Van Tilburg Clark.
 This was Wellman's second adaptation of a Clark novel; the first was The Ox-Bow Incident in 1943.
-Track of the Cat was produced by John Wayne and Robert Fellows for their production company Batjac Productions.
+Track of the Cat was produced by John Wayne and Robert Fellows for their production company Wayne/Fellows Productions.

 Plot

 The squabbling Bridges family spend a harsh winter on their remote ranch in Northern California during the early 1900s.
 Crude, quarrelsome Curt Bridges bullies his modest, unassuming older brother Arthur, while youngest brother Harold endures Curt's abuse in silence.
 Their mother is a bigoted religious zealot; their father is a loquacious, self-pitying drunk.
 Bitter unmarried sister Grace is temporarily gladdened by the arrival of Harold's fiancée, the spirited Gwen.
 The family's hired Indian hand, Joe Sam, alerts the family to a panther prowling the hills; many years before, his family was wiped out by a panther.
 Joe Sam's superstitious dread of the cat irritates Curt.
 He and Arthur set out to track the panther.

 As the family tensely await their return, Harold who avoids conflict with his parents, is gently encouraged by Gwen to assert his claim to an equal share of the ranch.
 Harold refuses, out of respect for Curt, who has successfully run the spread for years now.
 Although Grace tries to support her youngest brother and his fiancée, Ma Bridges is hatefully suspicious of Gwen, who ignores the family's histrionics calmly for Harold's sake.
 In the end, Arthur and Curt both die in pursuit of the panther, which is ultimately killed by Harold.
 The surviving characters seem hopeful that their ordeal may create the basis for a happier future.